-Many of our schools have told us that once parents realise a “fundraiser” is to support a maths tutor that really does personalise to their own child’s unique needs for as little as £5 per year, parents are keen to support.
-Of course, a quality product at this price that helps parents support their children’s learning at home 365 days a year as well is pretty good value for money!
-PTA fundraisers, cake sales and a whole host of sponsored events – a number of our schools enjoy thinking outside the box!
+Many of our schools have told us that once parents realise a fundraiser option is available to provide a tutor that is personalised to their child’s unique needs, they are keen to support it.
+Of course, a quality product that helps parents support their children’s learning at home 365 days a year as well is pretty good value for money!
+You could host PTA fundraisers, cake sales and a whole host of sponsored events – our schools enjoy thinking outside of the box!

 Ultimately, it’s about getting the right product to enhance teaching and learning priorities and deliver high impact for our children.
-Once we’ve established the product meets our school need and is better than its alternatives, at this point we should consider whether it’s cost-effective.
-High-impact outcomes for every pupil at as little as £6 ticks that box!
+Once you’ve established that Doodle meets your school needs, we should consider whether it’s cost-effective.
+And with high-impact outcomes for every pupil at as little as £6, Doodle certainly ticks that box!